Supported test types

 Drop your PDF

-Drag the file onto the dashboard or use the import button.
+Drag the file onto the app or use the header import button.
 No special configuration is needed for specialty labs.

 AI identifies the test type